DustInTheWoods/rapid_net/README.md

 1. Import the necessary types: `RapidServerConfig`, `RapidClientConfig`, and `SocketType` from `rapid_net::config`.
 2. Create a server configuration with Unix socket by calling `RapidServerConfig::new()` with:
-   - The socket path as a string (e.g., "/tmp/rapid_net.sock")
+   - The address as a string (e.g., "127.0.0.1:9000") - this is still required but can be any value when using Unix sockets
    - The no_delay flag (true/false)
    - The socket type as `Some(SocketType::Unix)`

+   Alternatively, you can use `RapidServerConfig::new_with_unix_path()` to explicitly specify the Unix socket path:
+   - The address as a string (still required for backward compatibility)
+   - The no_delay flag (true/false)
+   - The socket type as `Some(SocketType::Unix)`
+   - The Unix socket path as `Some("/tmp/rapid_net.sock")`

-3. Create a client configuration with Unix socket similarly using `RapidClientConfig::new()`.
+3. Create a client configuration with Unix socket similarly using `RapidClientConfig::new()` or `RapidClientConfig::new_with_unix_path()`.

 Note: Unix sockets are only available on Unix-like operating systems (Linux, macOS, etc.) and not on Windows.